djnautiyal/ckad-notes/Cloud Academy/ckad-exam-preparation.md

 Thus, they can be used by multiple pods over time, or even at the same time.
 Different types of storage can be used by PVs including NFS, iSCSI, and cloud-provided storage volumes, such as AWS EBS volumes.
 Pods claim PV resources through PVCs.

+# ResourceQuota vs LimitRange
+The resource quota is the total available resources for a particular namespace, while limit range is used to assign limits for containers running inside the namespace